-The Welcome Wall is a monument located at the Australian National Maritime Museum, which was built to honour the people who migrated from different countries around the world to settle in Australia.
-The stunning monument is 100 metres long, 2.8 metres tall and has space enough for the names of 30,000 people.
+The Welcome Wall is a monument at the Australian National Maritime Museum.
+It was built to honour the people who migrated from different countries to settle in Australia.
+The stunning monument is 100 metres long, 2.8 metres tall, and has space for the names of 30,000 people.

 This unique monument’s history dates back to 1997, with the first set of names inscribed in 1999.